bluecaret/family-cookbook/docs/recipe/gyoza-soup.md

   - main
   - soup
 excerpt: 'A comforting soup with frozen gyoza, cabbage, and green onions in a savory broth.'
+noRecipe: 'A comforting soup with frozen gyoza, cabbage, and green onions in a savory broth.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-A comforting soup with frozen gyoza, cabbage, and green onions in a savory broth.